MadCacti/the-forum/README.md

 Requirements | Evidence |
 ----------- | ----------- |
 Issues | Raiden was absent this week, therefore will need to do some team catchup.
-Review binary | Binary Numbers: What binary numbers are and how they are used.
-All the media that we see in modern devices are made from millions of simple on/off switches *full notes found in journal*|
+Review binary | Binary Numbers: What are they and how they can be used in the real world in computers and programs|